MansurIsakov/WAD.Project.11456/README.md

 # WAD.PROJECT.11456

 ## Steps to run the project
-- First, start by running API on WAD.API.11456 folder.
-You will need open project on Visual Studio and execute SQL code inside `CreateDB` file to get prepopulated local database.
+- Download project as a zip.
+- Extract from archive to desktop or any other convinient location.
+- First, you will need to run API.
+Open WAD.API.11456 and open `sln` file in Visual Studio.
+- Then, you need to execute SQL file to get prepopulated local database.
+Find "CreateDB" file and open it.
+Make sure, that you do not have UniDB inside your databases to avoid conflicts.
+Then, paste full path of you AppData directory inside `@DataDirectory` variable.
+After that, you can execute SQL code by pressing green play button (not IIS Server one).
-- Then, test if API is actually working and returning data from database.
-Got questions? text me - mansurisakov.dev@gmail.com
+- Next, make sure that API is working and returning real data from `UniDB`.
+### Moving to client side of application,
+- Open seperately WAD.Client.11456 folder in Visual Studio Code.
-- Next, setup frontend application, for that, you are required to install node modules, run `npm i` command on terminal inside WAD.Client.11456 project.
+- Run `npm i` command on termina; inside WAD.Client.11456 project, in that way, you will install node modules.
-- To run Angular application, execute `ng serve` command on terminal inside the project and navigate to `http://localhost:4200/`
+- Run `ng serve` command on terminal inside project and navigate to `http://localhost:4200/`

 More detailed description of development setup is written inside profect folders.